Persian gas for the emerging Gulf gas market

 So I struggled with our position and I waited for the big boom which in the end did not happen as Nabucco dissolved into thin air.
 But I also noticed very soon that especially our side avoided the thorny pricing subject with the Iranians like the devil avoids holy water.
 That was more than understandable given the deck of cards we had.

-A Nabucco style pipeline would have to cross many hundreds of km of mountains, go offshore for a short stretch at a pretty densely populated spot and it’s with 5000 km almost double the length said to be the threshold.
+A Nabucco-style pipeline would have to cross many hundreds of km of mountains, go offshore for a short stretch at a pretty densely populated spot and it’s 5000 km almost double the length said to be the threshold.
 And if this was not expensive enough already, there are multiple countries on the way which all want to be paid for the right to be crossed.

 But there is a real gas market springing up right at Iran’s doorstep and this market would be well placed to replace far away Europeans as customers.

-Countries like the United Arab Emirates, Kuwait or even Saudi Arabia are running out of Natural Gas.
-They need prodigious amounts if it and can’t seem to produce the volumes required anymore so some of them already turn to LNG imports.
+Countries like the United Arab Emirates, Kuwait, and even Saudi Arabia are running out of Natural Gas.
+They need prodigious amounts of it and can’t seem to produce the volumes required anymore so some of them already turn to LNG imports.
 This also means that they are ready to pay international price levels and this should be interesting to Iran.

 Laying a gas pipeline to any Gulf country should be extremely easy and comparatively cheap.
 And it would be a rather short tube.
 Plus, there are no squeamish transfer countries on the way extracting their toll.
 Seeing what happens in Ukraine today just highlights the importance of controlling one’s fate.